+.
 One of the Holy Grails of preparedness and self-sufficiency in controlling blood sugar in people with diabetes.
 I have seen many ingenious ideas on how to keep insulin cold without refrigeration.
-Some ideas are lowering your supply into a well, or keeping it in a stream of cool water.
+Some ideas are… lowering your supply into a well, or keeping it in a stream of cool water.
 The best refrigeration idea I have seen is to have a solar panel, a battery, a 12 volt ice maker and a good cooler.
-All these ideas are great, but what if access to insulin or other medication is beyond what you may have on hand.
+Basically you have a solar powered refrigerator.
+These ideas are great, but what if access to insulin or other medication is beyond what you may have on hand.
 That inspired me to see if insulin is available in any natural reproducible sources.
 In that search I stumbled upon the herb known as Banaba.
 According to the research I did, it is used largely in the Philippines and in Japan to treat diabetes.
 Of course my first thought was that this is obviously too good to be true.
 So I hit Web-MD and RxList because if THEY say it lowers blood sugar then… it probably lowers blood sugar.
-Well, they say it isn’t confirmed to lower blood sugar but if you take blood sugar medication the warn you to use caution if you consume it because it could lower your blood sugar to dangerous levels.
+Well, they say it isn’t “confirmed to lower blood sugar” but if you take blood sugar medication they warn you to use caution, because if you consume it… it could lower your blood sugar to dangerous levels.
 Ya, sort of a screwy way of saying it works without having to be held to any liability.
-The biggest surprise to me was that the latin name Lagerstroemia indica is the same as the Crepe Myrtle that blankets the south.
+The biggest surprise to me was that the Latin name Lagerstroemia indica is the same as the Crepe Myrtle that blankets the south.

 Yes, you heard (read) me right, Crepe Myrtle.
 The tree in every parking lot, church yard, and median strip in North and South Carolina.
 I will be honest with you, when we moved on our property, before I even thought of food foresting, or planting an orchard.
 I planted Crepe Myrtles around the edges of our property line.
 They are beautiful, but I will admit that over time I found myself saying… “Lord, if this life of being more reliant on you is your will, why did you let me plant these trees all over the place?
 They are just a waste of space.”
-(I realy had this conversaton with Him) I did feel a peace that since they flowered and were so nice to look at, I could console myself with the fact that they attracted polinators and since I was planting fruit trees this would be a good thing.
-Then after this discovery, I find myself looking at those trees and thinking, “Wow God, you knew, you bless, I just had to wait and see.”
+(I really had this conversation with Him) I did feel a peace that since they flowered and were so nice to look at, I could console myself with the fact that they attracted pollinators and since I was planting fruit trees this would be a good thing.
+Then after this discovery, I find myself looking at those trees and thinking, “Wow God, you knew this already, you blessed me without me even knowing, I just had to wait and see.”
 He loves us, we just need to open our eyes and seek His treasures.

 You can read some of the research I did, for yourself: